 API Key Authentication

-For external API clients, use an API key in the Authorization header along with the X-Workspace-ID header:
+For external API clients, use an API key in the Authorization header:

 Required Headers: